worthyag/SixLove/reports/finalReport.md

     )
 ```

-**Code Snippet 11** The `add_tennis_session`, `edit_tennis_session`, and `delete_tennis_session` views of the `tennis` app.<br>
+**Figure 81** The `add_tennis_session`, `edit_tennis_session`, and `delete_tennis_session` views of the `tennis` app.<br>

 <br>

-The views displayed in **code snippet 11** are those that specifically deal with the tennis sessions.
+The views displayed in **Figure 81** are those that specifically deal with the tennis sessions.
 These are the views that provide the users with the ability interact with the tennis sessions.
 These views communicate with the `TennisSession` database table.
 Other than the `delete` view, the views pass a form to their associated HTML templates.
-These templates contain forms that allow users to make changes to their tennis sessions, in a similar fashion to **code snippet 4**.
+These templates contain forms that allow users to make changes to their tennis sessions, in a similar fashion to **Figure 73**.

-I also added the variable in **code snippet 12** to the settings file to ensure that the user is always redirected to the home (landing) page when they logout.
+I also added the variable in **Figure 82** to the settings file to ensure that the user is always redirected to the home (landing) page when they logout.
 The settings file is a file that "_contains all the configuration of your Django installation_" [19].

 ```python
 # Redirects the user to the home page when they log out.
 LOGOUT_REDIRECT_URL = "home"
 ```

-**Code Snippet 12** The `LOGOUT_REDIRECT_URL` variable located in the settings file.<br>
+**Figure 82** The `LOGOUT_REDIRECT_URL` variable located in the settings file.<br>

 <br>